 Pornography creates negative attitudes and behaviors towards women

-A 2009 analysis of pornography and violence against women found a significant relationship between watching pornography and advocate attitudes toward violence against women.
-A 2001-2004 survey of middle and high schools found that 76% of people who commit some form of sexual harassment regularly watch pornography.
+A 2009 analysis of pornography and violence against women found a significant relationship between watching pornography and advocating attitudes toward violence against women.
+A 2001-2004 survey of middle and high schools found that:

 The above studies of sexual and violent content have shown that teenagers accept, learn from, and can mimic behaviors depicted in porn that are normative and engaging.